maelvls/maelvls.github.io/content/2020/deployment-available-condition/index.md

 description: "Although the Kubernetes documentation is excellent, the API reference does not document the conditions that can be found in a deployment's status.
 The Available condition has always eluded me!"
 date: 2020-07-07T16:33:55+02:00
 url: /deployment-available-condition
+images:
-images: [deployment-available-condition/cover-deployment-available-condition.png]
+  [deployment-available-condition/cover-deployment-available-condition.png]
 tags: [kubernetes, conditions]
 author: Maël Valais
+devtoId: 386691
+devtoPublished: true
 ---

 The various conditions that may appear in a deployment status are not documented in the [API reference][api-ref].
 For example, we can see what are the fields for [DeploymentConditions][deploy-cond-doc], but it lacks the description of what conditions can appear in this field.

 In this post, I dig into what the `Available` condition type is about and how it is computed.

-Since the [API reference][api-ref] does not contain any information about conditions, the only way to learn more is to dig into the Kubernetes codebase; quite deep into the code, [we can read some comments][deploy-cond-code] about the three possible conditions for a
+Since the [API reference][api-ref] does not contain any information about conditions, the only way to learn more is to dig into the Kubernetes codebase; quite deep into the code, [we can read some comments][deploy-cond-code] about the three possible conditions for a deployment:
-deployment:

 ```go
 // Available means the deployment is available, ie. at least the minimum available